inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 ## Philosophy

 The primary goal of this project is to keep everything as simple, efficient, and “native” as possible—both for performance and reliability.
-No unnecessary code, no custom icons, no bloat.
+No unnecessary code, no custom icons, no bloat!

 ## License